 Psoriasis is a common skin condition affecting over 8 million Americans.
-Among those with psoriasis, up to 30% develop psoriatic arthritis as well.
-Living with psoriasis is often challenging and can have a significant influence on quality of life issues.
-Almost two-thirds of those with psoriasis consider their condition adversely impacting their day-to-day lives.
+About 80 to 90 percent of people living with psoriasis experience plaque psoriasis.
+Living with plaque psoriasis is often challenging and can have a significant influence on quality of life issues.
+Almost two-thirds of those with plaque psoriasis consider their condition adversely impacting their day-to-day lives.
 That’s a significant toll on the physical and emotional well-being of those living with this medical condition.

-Columbia Skin Clinic sees and treats many patients with psoriasis, and our board-certified dermatologists are here to help those who suffer from the condition.
+Columbia Skin Clinic sees and treats many patients with all forms of psoriasis, and our board-certified dermatologists are here to help those who suffer from the condition.

-Psoriasis is considered an autoimmune disease.
-The cells of your skin reproduce too rapidly, often piling up and creating scaly lesions.
+Plaque psoriasis is the most common form of psoriasis.
+Plaque psoriasis is considered an autoimmune disease.
+The cells of your skin reproduce too rapidly, often piling up and creating scaly lesions, often called plaques.
 Under normal circumstances, your skin cells take about one month to mature and slough off from the surface of the body.
 For those with psoriasis, this process only takes about three to four days, and the mature cells don’t fall away from the body.

-There are five different ways that psoriasis can manifest.
-Some are more common than others, and all are characterized by cosmetic or dermatological conditions of the skin.
+There are five different ways that psoriasis can manifest, including plaque psoriasis.
+All are characterized by cosmetic or dermatological conditions of the skin.
+The four other types of psoriasis include:

 - Guttate, often beginning in childhood, appears as small, red spots on the scalp, torso and limbs.